Choclair: Career

 Choclair then expanded his team and joined Virgin Music Canada in July 1998.
 In 1999, he signed with Priority Records, and released his debut album Ice Cold, produced by Saukrates.
 The album was certified gold in Canada (50,000 copies) and spawned the hit single "Let's Ride", produced by Kardinal Offishall.
-Let's Ride reached #38 on the Canadian RPM Singles Chart.
+Let's Ride reached #31 in Canada on the BDS radio chart.

 Ice Cold won the Juno award for "Best Rap Recording" in 2000.
 Later that year, "Let's Ride" won a SOCAN award and a MuchMusic award.
 He was presented with a 2001 Urban Music award from SOCAN.
 Also in 2001 he opened the Music Without Borders concert at the Air Canada Centre in Toronto.

 On March 5, 2002, Choclair released his next album, Memoirs of Blake Savage, which included a lot of drug-related lyrics.
 He released the single "Skunk" from that album, which featured Kurupt of Tha Dogg Pound.

 After parting ways with Virgin Music, Choclair started his own independent label Greenhouse Music in partnership with Sextant Records/EMI Music Canada.
 On June 17, 2003, he released the album Flagrant, which won a Juno Award as best rap recording in 2004.
 He also released other Canadian hip hop albums in conjunction with Sextant Records and EMI.
 Greenhouse followed that with the release of My Demo, a collection of Choclair's early underground recordings.

 In 2006, Choclair released the album, Flagship.
 He was also featured on Karl Wolf's single, "Desensitize".

 In 2018, Choclair and other members of the team who recorded "Northern Touch" performed the song at the 2018 Juno Awards ceremony.
 Also in 2018, Choclair joined Classified and Maestro Fresh-Wes on the "Canadian Classic Tour".